Gautham103/ECEN-602-Network_Programming/Programming_Assignment_2/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Functions Implemented:

-1) writen - write data on a socket.
-2) iReadLine - read data from the socket.
-3) create_socket - create a new socket file descriptor.
+1) create_socket - create a new socket file descriptor.
-4) set_server_address - set the server address.
+2) set_server_address - set the server address.
-5) bind_server - bind the socket
+3) bind_server - bind the socket
-6) start_listening - it make server to listen from the socket.
+4) start_listening - it make server to listen from the socket.
-7) zombie_handler_func - function for cleaning zombie process.
+5) set_server_address - assign the ip and port passed as the command line argument.
+6) accept_connection - accept connections from client and return file descriptor.
+7) send_ack_message - send the ack message to client.
+8) send_nack_message - send the nack message to client.
+9) join_message_process - processes the join message sent by the client.
+10) remove_client - remove the client from the list of user.
-8) read_write - read from socket and write to the socket.
+11) broadcast_message - broadcast the message from the client to all the other clients.
+12) get_join_message - generate the message sending to other client about a newly joined client.
+13) get_hung_message - generate the message when a client leave chat room.
 --------------------------------------------------------------------------------------------------------------------------
 File Name: server.c
 Usage: